-Most jurisdictions allow car accident victims to recover for their emotional distress (also referred to as mental anguish) in the form of non-economic damages.
-Unlike economic damages which refer to specific costs resulting from your injury (like medical bills), non-economic damages cover losses like pain and suffering that don't easily convert into specific dollar amounts.
+Most jurisdictions allow car accident victims to recover for their emotional distress in the form of non-economic damages.
+Unlike economic damages which refer to specific costs resulting from your injury, non-economic damages cover losses like pain and suffering that don't easily convert into specific dollar amounts.
 Because of this, some jurisdictions impose caps on the amount you can recover for mental anguish.

-When determining how much to compensate victims for their emotional trauma, juries will look to:
+When determining how to compensate victims for their emotional trauma, juries will look to:

 - The underlying physical injuries and their severity